HassellHoff/Datastory2/index.md

-### Stock data
+### Tesla stock data

 ***Basic info:*** The Tesla stock price data was imported from Yahoo Finance.
-The data has the high, low, open, close, volume and adj close values. '
+The data has the high, low, open, close, volume and adj close values.

 ***Preprocessing:*** The dataset's start and end dates were adjusted to match with the quote data